sst/guide/_chapters/manage-environment-related-config.md

 - The `${VARIABLE}` format allows us to also specify a fallback.
 So in the case of `${VARIABLE_1, VARIABLE_2}`, it'll first try `VARIABLE_1`.
 If it doesn't resolve then it'll try `VARIABLE_2`.

-- So Serverless will first try to resolve, `self:custom.sstAppMapping.${self:custom.stage}`.
+- So Serverless Framework will first try to resolve, `self:custom.sstAppMapping.${self:custom.stage}`.
 It'll check if the stage we are currently deploying to (`self:custom.stage`) has a mapping set in `self:custom.sstAppMapping`.
 If it does, then it uses it.
 In other words, if we are currently deploying to `dev` or `prod`, then use the corresponding stage in our SST app.

 - If the stage we are currently deploying to does not have a corresponding stage in our SST app (not `dev` or `prod`), then we fallback to `self:custom.sstAppMapping.dev`.
 As in, we fallback to using the `dev` stage of our SST app.

-This allows us to map our environments correctly across our Serverless services and SST apps.
+This allows us to map our environments correctly across our Serverless Framework services and SST apps.

 For reference, here's what the top of our `serverless.common.yml` looks like: